carolwangg/carolwangg/README.md

 - ⚡ Fun fact: ...
 -->
 - 👋 Hi, I'm @carolwangg
-- 👀 I’m interested in Machine Intelligence and Physics
+- 👀 I’m interested in Machine Intelligence and Robotics
 - 📫 How to reach me: carolzjwang@gmail.com
+- ⚡ Fun fact: I am trying to read the Odyssey